kunal-chugriya/Portfolio_Projects/Tableau Project - Airbnb Data Dashboard/README.md

    - **Insights**: For example, properties with 710 sq. ft. have an average price of $262, which is significantly higher than properties with 675 sq. ft. and 700 sq. ft., likely due to location.

 ![Final_Dashboard_Screenshot](https://github.com/user-attachments/assets/4fbc9bca-c6f3-4156-a025-bef5a5382555)

----

-### Notes:
-- To make the sheet names bold, select the entire sheet name, click on the **bold** option, and apply it in Tableau.
-- Some fields might automatically convert to measures for aggregate functions in Tableau.
-To prevent this, right-click the field and convert it into a dimension as needed.